sagemath/trac_to_gh/Issue 7517.md

 # Issue 7517: improve documentation of xgcd command

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7517

 Original creator: was